praveens-git-bit/techconnect/exercise1.md

     > **Let's use Copilot to remove empty rows.**

-11. Similarly, paste the prompt below in Copilot and click on the **send** icon.
+11. Similarly, paste the following prompt in Copilot and click on the **send** icon.

       ```
       Remove empty rows from GrossRevenue and NetRevenue columns.